chr1st1ank/speeding-up-python/README.md

 [Mergesort](https://en.wikipedia.org/wiki/Merge_sort) is a common and efficient array sorting algorithm.
 It is interesting for performance measurement, because it is a realistic type of algorithm with recursion, loops and if/else statements.
 But still it is easy enough to implement.
 The implementations used represent the
 "Top-down implementation" sketched out on wikipedia.

+### 2. Groupby-Sum
+The task is to calculate sums per group key on tabular data.
+Input is a dictionary of columns, output is a dictionary of aggregates in columns.

 ## Comments on the frameworks / languages used